tonilopezmr/Android-EasySQLite/README.md

 	        super(db, new SubjectTransformer());
 	    }

-		//In the case you need more querys, write this.
+	    //In the case you need more querys, write this for example: public List<T> getSubjectsApproved() {
 	    	...
+	    }

 	}
 ```
 ####If you need one relation between objects (foreign key)